OpenSSE/opensse.github.io/_posts/2022-01-20-opensse-rust-I.md

 3. Despite being re-used, it is getting less and less "plug-and-play" for the user.
 During a development phase, as the dependencies I use are up-to-date, the CI gives me the guarantee, that a compiling the project works without any quirks (at least on a new install).
 Unfortunately, I am getting more and more problems with the variety of "compatible" platforms (MacOS and Linux) as well as older distributions.
 It seems to me that I am starting to lean towards these open sourced implementations of papers that cannot be realistically recompiled and reused by people other than their original developer (and I hate that).

 4. The build system and the package management is terrible.
 Sure using CMake is better than writing my own Makefile.
 Sure, I can use git submodules to embed some of the dependencies (i.e. Google Test).
 But this should not have to be, and when I am using out-of-tree dependencies, I regularly have issues.
-For example, the build instructions changed in the last two years for gRPC.
-Using CMake to build the library is officially supported for Windows only: Bazel is the recommended build system for gRPC on Linux.
+For example, the build instructions changed in the last two years for [gRPC](https://grpc.io), the RPC framework I have been using in OpenSSE.
+Using CMake to build the library is officially supported for Windows only: [Bazel](https://bazel.build) is the recommended build system for gRPC on Linux.
 But I do use CMake right now, and I *de facto* rely on CMake being able to find the gRPC headers and library somewhere on my system, usually through CMake install files.
 Files which are not produced anymore with a Bazel build.
 I also have issues with RocksDB, but this time with linking.
 I have not been able to fix these.

 Now what?
 What are my options?